Property Control FAQs

 What determines if a property item is to be discarded?

 When an item of tangible property is adjudged to be obsolete, worn-out or otherwise unusable, or no longer economical or safe for continued use, is may be discarded according to Governing Board procedures and revised New Mexico Statute (13-6-1 NMSA 1978).

 How is CNM property disposed of?

 The disposal process varies according to the value of the items.
 Property may be disposed of through donation, trade-in, auction or sealed bid.

 Disposal must be performed by the CNM Purchasing and Materials Management Division only, and as subject to direction by the Capital Outlay Committee.
 No other College department may dispose of property.
 Most property with a cost of $4,999 or less does not need the Capital Outlay Committee's approval for disposition.

 How can I get CNM property discarded?

-to the CNM Property Control Office.
+Submit a signed Inventory Adjustment Form to the CNM Property Control Office.
 Once the form is received, Property Control will forward a Work Order to the Shipping & Receiving Department to have the equipment picked up.